 How each rival grew (or lost) its popularity over the observed time.

-Find out how your competitors attracted their audience:
+Find out how other websites in your niche attracted their audience:

 Which digital marketing channels performed the best for them.